guyfawcus/beer-fest.js/README.md

 ### The others ways

 There are of course a load of different variations of the above and it really depends on what you want from this system as to the best way to implement it.
-The easiest option will pretty much always be using _The internet way_ and getting myself (@guyfawcus / Chesney) to confugure it.
+The easiest option will pretty much always be using _The internet way_ and getting myself (@guyfawcus / Chesney) to configure it.
 This software is all open source though so if you're brave enough to go it alone, take a look at the [development instructions](/docs/development.md).